USCGC Raymond Evans: Design

 The Sentinel-class cutters were designed to replace the shorter 110 ft Island-class patrol boats.
 Raymond Evans is equipped with a remote-control 25 mm Bushmaster autocannon and four, crew-served M2HB .50-caliber machine guns.
 It has a bow thruster for maneuvering in crowded anchorages and channels.
 It also has small underwater fins for coping with the rolling and pitching caused by large waves.
 It is equipped with a stern launching ramp, like the Marine Protector-class and the eight failed expanded Island-class cutters.
 It has a complement of twenty-two crew members.
 Like the Marine Protector class, and the cancelled extended Island-class cutters, the Sentinel-class cutters deploy the Short Range Prosecutor Rigid-hulled inflatable (SRP or RHIB) in rescues and interceptions.

 According to Marine Log, modifications to the Coast Guard vessels from the Stan 4708 design include an increase in speed from 23 to 28 kn, fixed-pitch rather than variable-pitch propellers, stern launch capability, and watertight bulkheads.

 Raymond Evans has an overall length of 153 ft 6 in, a beam of 25 ft, and a displacement of 325 LT.
 Its draft is 9 ft 6 in and it has a maximum speed of over 28 kn.
-The Sentinel-class cutters have endurances of five days and a range of 2950 nmi.
+The Sentinel-class cutters have an endurance of five days and a range of 2950 nmi.

 Career

 In early January, while operating off the coast of Guyana with USCGC Stone (WMSL-758), Raymond Evans boarded a suspected narcotics trafficking vessel.
-After testing the packages found onboard, 970 kilograms of cocaine were recovered and the suspected traffickers were detained.
+After testing the packages found on board, 970 kilograms of cocaine were recovered and the suspected traffickers were detained.